 Arguably, the most important question Iowa needed to answer early this season was how would Stanley respond when forced to throw the ball while trailing.

-Pretty well, it turns out.
+Pretty well, it turned out.
 Again and again, the Hawkeyes started drives in need of points.
-Each time, Stanley did what any coaching staff wants.
+Each time, Stanley did what the coaching staff asked.
 He made correct reads and limited his mistakes.

 The best example of Stanley showing command of the passing game came during the team’s first full fourth-quarter possession.